 Watch- and clockmaking has a long history in Germany, as evidenced by the fifteenth- and sixteenth-century timepieces from the Nuremberg/Augsburg area and the academic discussions of Peter Henlein, who is said to have made the world’s first pocket watch around 1505.
 But the country’s roots in great watchmaking do not stop there: Elizabeth Doerr takes us on an historical journey of Glashütte, the birthplace of modern Germany’s fine watches.

 Glashütte celebrates 175 years of watchmaking and unveils a memorial statue of Walter Lange.
 Elizabeth Doerr was one of the few journalists at the COVID-19-restricted event and shares a recap of it with us here.

 Close to 120 years after Abraham-Louis Breguet patented the tourbillon, master watchmaker Alfred Helwig (1886-1974) created a “flying” tourbillon at the German School of Watchmaking in Glashütte.
 The flying tourbillon became somewhat characteristic of Glashütte and lives on in a few very special watches today.
 Who was Alfred Helwig?
 Find out here.

 Here we present the full three-part series about the making of Derek Pratt’s John Harrison H4 reconstruction, originally written by Roger Stevenson, chief watchmaker at Frodsham.

-If you’ve been lucky enough to travel to the “four corners” area of the southwestern United States (where U.S. states Utah, Colorado, Arizona, and New Mexico “meet”), then you may have seen or even visited some of the cliff dwellings built by ancient native Americans that were erroneously called Anasazi for thousands of years and now go by the term Ancestral Puebloans.
-Read on to find out what we know about how this ancient tribe of people kept time and why they needed to do so.
+If you’ve been lucky enough to travel to the “four corners” area of the southwestern United States (where U.S. states Utah, Colorado, Arizona, and New Mexico “meet”), then you may have seen or even visited some of the cliff dwellings built by ancient native peoples.
+Read on to find out what we know about how this ancient tribe now known as the Ancestral Puebloans kept time and why.